 Go back through every chapter and cut any unnecessary words or phrases.
 Quite often you’ll find that your copy will be made stronger if you remove the words that don’t add anything.

 Avoid vague phrases such as ‘some people think that’ or ‘in some cases’ or ‘a number of’.
 Readers will wonder who these people are, which cases you are referring to or just how many this number is.
 If you know exact statistics, can cite real cases or have actual examples, then reference these.
-If you want to be viewed as an expert, then show
+If you want to be viewed as an expert, then show you know your stuff and have confidence in your convictions.

 It’s a good idea to work with an editor or get someone to review your book before you publish it.
 You could ask a friend or colleague to read your book and give you honest feedback.
 However, working with a professional editor is the better option as they will have writing and/or editing experience.